MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/image-column.md

 >[!NOTE]
 > - This is a preview feature.
 Preview features aren't meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-Portals maker can configure image column field on Basic and Advanced form to provide upload, view, modify and delete the images.
+Portals maker can configure image column fields on Basic and Advanced forms to upload, view, modify and delete the images.
 Image column provides storing image file up to the specified maximum size in Microsoft Dataverse table column.
 The thumbnail images can be seen in the web application when viewing the form data.

 :::image type="content" source="media/image-column/edit-image.png" alt-text="Navigating the edit image functionality.":::

 ## Enable Image control on form

 You must configure site settings **Control/EnableImagePreview** and set its value to **true** to enable **Image** controls on the form.
-You do not require to make any configuration to make image column with Liquid code and Web API.
+You don't require to make any configuration to make image column with Liquid code and Web API.

 :::image type="content" source="media/image-column/image-preview.png" alt-text="Enable image preview.":::